Latest updates on the coronavirus and heart disease

 In order to better understand the intersection between cardiovascular disease and COVID-19, the World Heart Federation has embarked on a global study which aims to better describe cardiovascular outcomes and identify cardiovascular risk factors associated with poor prognosis in patients with COVID-19.

-This global cohort study on COVID-19 and cardiovascular outcomes and risk factors is already underway, with first patients recruited in Bosnia and Herzegovina and Sudan.
-Other sites participating are from Iran, Argentina, Ghana and Pakistan.
+This global cohort study on COVID-19 and cardiovascular outcomes and risk factors is already underway, with sites recruiting patients in Argentina, Bosnia and Herzegovina, Brazil, Ghana, India, Iran, Japan, Kenya, Nigeria, Pakistan, Portugal, South Africa and Sudan.
 WHF encourages participation from every corner of the world for this important global study.

 WHF invited all our Members to identify and endorse at least two hospitals or other medical facilities (recruiting centres) in their respective countries.
 Each centre will aim to recruit between 50 and 200 COVID-19 patients.
 There is no limit in the number of sites that can take part.
 The data entry for each patient takes 15-20 minutes and is entered using REDCap.